 At its May 2020 meeting, the session of Second Presbyterian church approved a plan to allow both on-site and online worship beginning on June 14, 2020.
-We ask for both understanding and cooperation as we work our way through what will certainly be a long season of transition.
-RSVPs are requested for those planning to attend on-site worship.
+Second Presbyterian continues to evolve the ways in which we can best offer worship during the COVID-19 pandemic in consultation with health professionals and under CDC guidelines.
+Sanctuary capacity is set at 200 attendees and plans for overflow are in place.
 Visit our WORSHIP TIMES page to learn more.

 The church, like businesses and social activities, will have to be innovative and adaptive to changing circumstances.
 However, no matter what we become, the church’s calling is to be what is has always been: the church of Jesus Christ.
 The great ends of the church as illustrated in Acts 2 and 4 must be pursued even if by different means.